fasihrana/skryn/README.md

 1. Cross Element communication
 2. Observables need a better implementation.
 3. There are no animations at the moment.
 (Possible through implementation of own Element).
-4. `ElementEvent` needs more events like HoverBegin,HoverEnd.
-5. Needs z-index like concept.
+4. Needs z-index like concept.
-6. Support for i18n and RTL languages.